 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Mahler (1974) and the Balance Between Personal Reception and History.
 Mahler is an apt end for this period in Ken Russell’s musical exploration for a number of reasons.
-It firstly completes the transition in the director’s popularity as well as the full fledgling of creative … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 6 (Mahler).
+It firstly completes the transition in the director’s popularity as well as the full fledgling of creative confidence.
+It also manages to amalgamate all of the elements … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 6 (Mahler).

 Part 1.
 Part 2.
 Part 3.
 Transitional Films and Symbolic Representations of Classical Composers.
 In spite of using the visual form as an excuse for experimentation with documentary and biography as seen in his films for the BBC, it wasn’t until the early 1970s where Russell really found material to properly experiment with.
-The word … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 4 (The Music Lovers).
+The word experimental however must be contextualised as even the films discussed … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 4 (The Music Lovers).